 In real applications it is almost always requested to make them warn the user(s) once some non-standard conditions accure in the monitored technology (e.g. exceeding the defined temperature, sensor malfunction, communication error, etc.).
 These requirements are addressed in the PROMOTIC system by using the alarm subsystems.
-The PROMOTIC system can warn the users by visual signals or by sounds and the operators can confirm such alarms (i.e. confirm the alarm has been acknowledged).
+The PROMOTIC system can warn the users by visual signals or by sounds and the operators can acknowledge such alarms (i.e. confirm the alarm has been acknowledged).
 All alarms are logged and can be viewed afterwards.

 There can be multiple PmaAlarmGroup objects present in the application and the group identifier is used in order to tell them apart.
 That is why each PmaAlarmGroup object must have a unique group identifier in the framework of the application.
 Leave the other configurators unaltered.